 There are very few specialized legal experts in the area of expropriation law in Ontario, and it is imperative that you retained specialized counsel to assist you, as there are many unique aspects of expropriation law, including timing and notice requirements, the types of compensation you are entitled to, and the arbitration process at the Local Planning Appeals Tribunal.

 Expropriation involves the public taking of land without the private owner’s consent.
 It is also referred to as an eminent domain.
 It is an extreme exercise of a government authority.
 As a property owner, you may first become aware of a pending expropriation when you receive a Notice of Application of Intention to Expropriate Land from your local municipality or transit authority.
 This Notice sets out the nature of the project and the land to be taken.
-Within 3 months of approval to expropriation being granted by the authorities, a Plan of Expropriation is registered, at which time the authorities take legal ownership.
+Within 3 months of approval to expropriation being granted by the authorities, a Plan to expropriate the land is registered, at which time the authorities take legal ownership.

 Sometime thereafter the expropriating authorities will take possession of the property.
 Various interim steps are taken by the authorities between the date of plan registration and the date of possession under the Expropriations Act.
-It is imperative to contact experienced legal counsel at this early stage to ensure your rights are preserved with respect to the expropriation process.
+It is imperative to contact experienced legal counsel at this early stage to ensure your rights are preserved with respect to the process.

-The Government involuntarily expropriated your land
+The Government involuntarily expropriated your land?

 A business owner or landowner that is expropriated is entitled to various forms of compensation, including: